michaelr47/ExpenseTracker/README.md

 # ExpenseTracker

-This app will keep track your expenses
+This app will keep track of your expenses